Developer Guide

 - Find students using tag that currently do not exist:

-findtag social studies
+findtag social studies. - Expected:

-message shown and no students shown inStudents
+0 persons listed!message shown and no students shown inStudentstab.

 - Prerequisites: TimesTable contain multiple students with differing tags.
 Steps to do this are below: